 File clerks, also known as filing clerks, organize and file documents and records for companies or organizations.
-They collect these documents and come up with a practical storage and filing system.
-This article will look at a few questions that you should expect in a file clerk interview.
+They collect these documents and devise a practical storage and filing system.
+This article will look at a few questions you should expect in a file clerk interview.

 1. Why are You Interested in this Position?